 2. Client Flow.
 Describe how clients move through the different levels identified in the continuum of care (referral, assessment, authorization, placement, transitions to another level of care).
 Describe what entity or entities will conduct ASAM criteria interviews, the professional qualifications of individuals who will conduct ASAM criteria interviews and assessments, how admissions to the recommended level of care will take place, how often clients will be re-assessed, and how they will be transitioned to another level of care accordingly.
-Include the role of how the case manager will help with the transition through levels of care and who is providing the case management services.
-Also describe if there will be timelines established for the movement between one level of care to another.
+Also, describe if there will be timelines established for the movement between one level of care to another.
 Please describe how you plan to ensure successful care transitions for high-utilizers or individuals at risk of unsuccessful transitions.